 The case remains legally unsolved and the family points fingers at the CBI, local police, and the media for ruining an investigation that should’ve resulted in their daughter’s murderer being identified.

 The CBI was not content with this decision.
 Former CBI Director AP Singh, particularly, felt his bureau had been dealing with a highly manipulated environment and scarce opportunities for evidence.

 “Only weakness we found [with our investigation] was that scene of [the] crime had been badly tampered [with] on the first day itself,” said Singh.
 “As a result, after that, we got nothing of value from the scene of the crime.
 That was the major lacuna in the entire investigation.”

 It was Singh himself who famously stated in court that though they lacked enough evidence, the CBI believed the parents were involved.
 When he wanted to close the case, the court didn’t allow it and instead ordered the Talwars to stand trial on charges of murder.

-More than a decade after the bodies of Aarushi Talwar and Hemraj Banjade were found in a double-murder that stunned Noida, India, HBO has produced an engrossing, in-depth look at the bizarre case and its various pitfalls.
+But in the end, more than a decade after the bodies of Aarushi Talwar and Hemraj Banjade were found in a double-murder that stunned Noida, India, the case remains unsolved.

 After reading the macabre story of the Aarushi Talwar double murder case, learn about the murder of Sylvia Likens by her caretaker and the whole neighborhood.
 Then, read about how 15-year-old Zachary Davis bludgeoned his mother to death.